Ferry to Arran

 Arran is known as a versatile island in terms of nature and there is also a lot to do.
 It is therefore a popular island among tourists.
 That also means that there are many ferry departures to the Isle of Arran.
 However, you can only choose from two ferries.
 These are the ferry from Ardrossan to Arran and the ferry from Claonaig to Lochranza (in winter this ferry sails from Tarbert).

 You may also like:

 Map with crossings to the isle of Arran

 The map shows 3 ferry routes but only 2 ferries sail to the island.
 During summer a ferry departs from Claonaig and in the winter the same ferry leaves from Tarbert.

 Also on this page

 Ferry to Brodick

 Most people travelling to the Isle of Arran will take the ferry from Ardrossan to Brodick.
-Ardrossan is around 45 minute's drive from Glasgow and can be reached in just over two hours from the English-Scottish border.
+Ardrossan is around a 45-minute drive from Glasgow and can be reached just over two hours from the English-Scottish border.

 We do recommend booking this crossing in time.
 It is a popular route that can get fully booked on the busier days in the summer.
 So if you want to sail at a favourable time, book your ticket well in advance.